arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/02.x8-fundamentals/portenta-x8-fundamentals.md

 ## Instructions

-If you need help setting up your board, please have a look at the "Getting Started" tutorial.
-That tutorial will show you how to set up your board with FoundriesFactory and install containers on it.
+If you need help setting up your board, please have a look at the [Portenta X8 User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual) where you will learn the basics and how to use your Portenta X8.

 ## Embedded Linux